Carlingford, New South Wales: Demographics

 In the Australian Bureau of Statistics 2021 census, the population of Carlingford stood at 28,044 residents, with 13,912 males and 14,132 females.

 Age distribution In the 2021 census, the median age was 38, compared with 38 for the whole of Australia.
 Children aged up to 14 years made up 20.8% of the population and people aged 65 years and over made up 16.0% of the population.

 Place of Birth In the 2021 census, 42.0% of people were born in Australia, with 19.4% born in China (excluding SARs and Taiwan), 4.9% in Hong Kong, 4.9% in India and 4.5% in South Korea.

 Languages In the 2021 census, 32.9% of people only spoke English at home, while 22.1% spoke Mandarin, 13.2% spoke Cantonese, 6.3% spoke Korean, 2.4% spoke Urdu and 2.1% spoke Hindi.

 Religion In the 2021 census, 39.0% of people identify themselves as having no religion, 14.9% Catholic and 6.6% Anglican.

 Politics

 Carlingford falls under the jurisdiction of the City of Parramatta.
-It falls under several Commonwealth (Berowra, Bennelong, Parramatta) and State (Epping, Baulkham Hills, Parramatta) electoral divisions/districts.
+It falls in the Commonwealth electorate of Parramatta and the State electorate of Epping.

 Most of the electoral divisions that Carlingford lies within have historically been held by the Liberal Party of Australia.
 The exception is the electoral division and district of Parramatta which include sections south of the Parramatta River, making the overall seats more marginal in nature.